datable-be/AI4C_ContentAnalysis/README.md

 The built-in object analysis of this API uses the [pre-trained MobileNet-SSD v3 model for object detection](https://github.com/opencv/opencv/wiki/TensorFlow-Object-Detection-API).
 This model uses the [COCO dataset](https://cocodataset.org/#overview), which consists of 80 classes of images.

-Our implementation is based on [https://github.com/zafarRehan/object_detection_COCO](https://github.com/zafarRehan/object_detection_COCO).
+Our implementation is inspired by [https://github.com/zafarRehan/object_detection_COCO](https://github.com/zafarRehan/object_detection_COCO).

 ## Read more